RasaHQ/rasa/docs/interactive_learning.rst

         - slot{"requested_slot": null}
         - utter_slots_values

 Input validation
 ~~~~~~~~~~~~~~~~

-Every time the user enters some unexpected input (i.e. doesn't provide the
+Every time the user responds with something *other* than the requested slot,
-requested slot), you will be asked whether you want the form action to validate
+you will be asked whether you want the form action to try and extract a slot
-the users input when returning to it.
-This is necessary because in certain
+from the user's message when returning to the form.
+This is best explained with
-situations you may not want the users current input to be used to fill the
-current requested slot.
-Take the example below:
+and example:

 .. code-block:: text